-Through its subsidiary companies, INLIVIAN will operate on a fee-for-service basis to other government, non-profit, and for-profit entities.
-With the successful utilization of RAD and MTW flexibilities, INLIVIAN can continue to foster innovation and evolve into a visionary agency that is able to better compete in the area's competitive market.
+Through its subsidiary companies, INLIVIAN will operate fee-for-service to other government, non-profit, and for-profit entities.
+By successfully utilizing RAD and MTW flexibilities, INLIVIAN can continue to foster innovation and evolve into a visionary agency that can better compete in the area's competitive market.

-Develop and Maintain Meaningful Mutually Beneficial External Partnerships that Further INLIVIAN's Mission.
+Develop and Maintain Meaningful, Mutually Beneficial External Partnerships that Further INLIVIAN's Mission.

-This new INLIVIAN structure will allow the organization the versatility it needs to use resources more flexibly and enter into partnerships that are more mutually beneficial.
-Empowered by MTW, INLIVIAN is uniquely positioned in the Charlotte metro region to strategically engage in cross-sector partnerships with allies in education, health, social services, and workforce development to better ensure the impact of social investments for INLIVIAN clients are maximized.
-With these coordinated efforts, the multiple barriers which often exist on the road to self-sufficiency can be better addressed.
+This new INLIVIAN structure will allow the organization the versatility it needs to use resources more flexibly and enter into more mutually beneficial partnerships.
+Empowered by MTW, INLIVIAN is uniquely positioned in the Charlotte metro region to strategically engage in cross-sector partnerships with allies in education, health, social services, and workforce development to maximize the impact of social investments for INLIVIAN clients.
+With these coordinated efforts, the multiple barriers often on the road to self-sufficiency can be better addressed.